 The TOE requires all users to provide unique identification and authentication data before any access to the system is granted.
-User identification and authentication is done by the TSF though username/password authentication or optionally through the use of an external authentication server (LDAP or RADIUS) for configurations that include a Defense Center.
+User identification and authentication is done by the TSF though username/password authentication or optionally through the use of an external authentication server for configurations that include a Defense Center or Virtual Defense Center.
+The appliance based Defense Center supports both LDAP and RADIUS; the Virtual Defense Center supports user authentication by an external LDAP server only.